nkateko75/-nkateko75/README.md

 ### 📚 Currently Learning:
 - How to build an e-commerce website

-## 🌟 My Mission:
-- To build secure, efficient, and user-friendly applications that make a positive impact.
-I strive to bridge the gap between cybersecurity and development to create robust and innovative solutions.

 ## 🔭 Currently Working:
 - My online profile (website)